KFC Uerdingen 05: History

 The team spent the first half of the 1990s as an "elevator crew" bouncing up and down between the Bundesliga and 2.
 Bundesliga.
 After the 1995 season Bayer withdrew its sponsorship of the football team which has suffered chronic financial difficulties ever since.
 Uerdingen took up their final year of play in the Bundesliga in the 1995–96 season as Krefelder Fußball-Club Uerdingen 05.
 By the turn of the millennium they had slipped through the second division and into third division play.
 The club's persistent financial problems led the DFB to deny them a license for play in the Regionalliga Nord (III) in 2003 despite a mid-table finish and they were relegated to the Oberliga Nordrhein (IV).

 Veteran manager and Fortuna Düsseldorf legend Aleksandar Ristić was put in charge of the team as German football was reorganised with the introduction the new 3.
 Liga in 2008–09.
 KFC attempted to qualify for the restructured Regionalliga (IV), but failed in its attempt and was instead relegated to the Verbandsliga (VI) after finishing 13th.

 In 2009, KFC has struggled with financial difficulties and its efforts to raise money included auctioning on eBay the right to coach the squad for one match and inviting childhood fan Pete Doherty to a league match.

 In 2010–11, the club won the Verbandsliga and thus gained promotion to the NRW-Liga (V).
 It was the first promotion in 17 years.
 KFC finished 8th NRW-Liga and missed second consecutive promotion to Regionalliga West due to finishing behind VfB Hüls.
 After the disbanding of the NRW-Liga, KFC qualified for the Oberliga Niederrhein.
 It won a league championship at this level in 2013 and was promoted to the Regionalliga West but relegated back to the Oberliga again in 2015.

 In 2017, Uerdingen won promotion to Regionalliga West and in 2018 after winning the playoff against Waldhof Mannheim won promotion to 3.
 Liga.

 In January 2021, outgoing president Mikhail Ponomarev and his deputy Nicolas Weinhardt announced their departure from the club and shortly after, stated that due to financial losses caused mainly by the impact of the COVID-19 pandemic on association football and an unclear situation regarding the stadium in Krefeld, it had filed for insolvency.
 On 10 February 2021 the club was bought by Armenian business man and owner of the Noah Company, Roman Gevorkyan, who was also the owner of Armenian FC Noah, Latvian FC Noah Jūrmala and Italian A.C.N.
 Siena 1904.

 In June 2021, due to financial insolvency, and the inability to meet the licensing requirements of the 3.
 Liga, KFC Uerdingen was relegated to the Regionalliga West.
 This led to Gevorkyan and the Noah Company withdrawing their engagements in the club, and all players were released by the club.
-In the 2021–22 season, Uerdingen suffered a second consecutive relegation, and were relegated to the Oberliga.
+In the 2021–22 season, Uerdingen suffered a second consecutive relegation to the Oberliga.